 6. How to enroll for the Direct Deposit program?

-The Electronic Direct Deposit Program offers employees greater flexibility in choosing a financial institution, and provides a cost-effective method of servicing the banking needs for Stony Brook employees.
+The Electronic Direct Deposit Program offers employees greater flexibility in choosing a financial institution and provides a cost-effective method of servicing the banking needs of Stony Brook employees.

 On payday, you will receive an Advice (statement).
 The net amount on the Advice is the amount which was credited to your account.
 For more information on the Direct Deposit program, please click here.

 7. How to login to the Stony Brook email account?

 Open a Web browser and type http://www.stonybrook.edu/mycloud.
 Authentication is required through Stony Brook's Single Sign-On page using your NetID and NetID password.
 For more information, please click here.

 8. How to access the University Policy Manual?